+'''

 This clause was introduced as clause 13.5.4 in version 3.2.
 It was renumbered to 13.6.4 in version 4.3.

-It was renumbered to 14.6.6 in version 9.0.
+'''

 14.6.7.
 The appeals panel must consider the evidence provided to the adjudicator, the adjudicator's decision and any additional information provided by the service provider.